106-/wows-chat-viewer/README.md

 # WOWS Chat Viewer

-A web-based tool to view chat messages from World of Warships replay files.
+A streamlit app to view chat messages from World of Warships replay files.

 ## How to use